NBA Midseason Report: The MVP Race Tightens as Trade Deadline Looms

 The February 5 trade deadline could reshape multiple playoff races across both conferences.

 The Giannis Antetokounmpo situation has dominated trade discourse for weeks, though recent developments suggest a blockbuster move may not materialize before the deadline.
 Knicks owner James Dolan stated publicly Monday that he’s unaware of any active trade discussions with Milwaukee, dampening speculation that New York would pursue the two-time MVP.
-The Thunder theoretically could offer the most compelling package, with their surplus of draft picks and young talent, but Oklahoma City appears focused on defending their championship rather than disrupting their chemistry with a major acquisition.
+The Thunder theoretically could offer the most compelling package, with their surplus of draft picks and young talent, but Oklahoma City appears focused on running it back rather than disrupting their chemistry with a major acquisition.

 The Defending Champions’ Challenge

-The Oklahoma City Thunder entered the season with the target that comes with every championship.
+The Thunder entered the season with a bullseye on their backs.
 They’ve responded admirably, holding the Western Conference’s best record despite facing opponents’ best efforts every night.
-But recent stumbles have revealed that even championship teams aren’t invincible, and the Thunder’s hold on the West isn’t as secure as it appeared a month ago.
+But recent stumbles have revealed that even title holders aren’t invincible, and OKC’s grip on the West isn’t as secure as it appeared a month ago.

 Gilgeous-Alexander’s individual excellence has carried OKC through stretches where their depth was tested by injuries and defensive lapses.
 The Thunder’s supporting cast, which played so well during last year’s playoff run, has been inconsistent.
-Their defensive rating has dropped compared to last season, and they’ve lost games they should have won against inferior opponents.
-Championship teams find ways to win ugly, and Oklahoma City has sometimes struggled in that area.
+Their defensive rating has dropped compared to last season according to Cleaning the Glass, and they’ve lost games they should have won against inferior opponents.
+Winning ugly is a hallmark of repeat contenders, and Oklahoma City has sometimes struggled in that area.

 The betting markets still favor the Thunder to repeat, and for good reason.
 Their core remains intact, their star is playing at an MVP level, and they’ve demonstrated the ability to raise their performance when it matters most.
 But the margin between first and fifth in the West is smaller than it’s been in years, and any prolonged slump could cost them home-court advantage throughout the playoffs.